spacecubics/www/doc/develop.md

 prefooter_cards = ["products/_index.md", "recruit/_index.md", "contact/_index.md"]
 ```

+#### HTML heade line

+It seems H1 headline tag should be used for once in a page.
+All
+segment titles should be converted to H2.

 ## Content Management
 ### Adding New Section
 1. Create a new folder, such as: `content/your_new_section/`